Director Cheatle Resigns And State Police Testimony

 Give me one second, guys.

-But we'll rewind the testimony.
+We'll rewind the testimony.

-I was just having this email.
+I was just having the same time.

 All right, let's rewind some of the testimony.